Neural-network methods for two-dimensional finite-source reflector design: Discussion

 To account for skew rays and improve the fidelity of rotationally symmetric designs, a hybrid iterative approach could be considered.
-The deconvolution baseline in this paper (Algorithm~\ref{alg:van-cittert}) already demonstrates the underlying principle: an approximate inner solver (the ODE-based method) produces a reflector from a simplified model, and Van~Cittert iteration adjusts a virtual target distribution to compensate for the approximation error, using ray tracing of the full 2D finite-source model as the forward operator.
-The same iterative correction principle could bridge the gap between 2D and 3D: the 2D MLP solver from Section~\ref{sec:ann} would serve as the inner solver, its output profile would be revolved to generate a rotationally symmetric 3D reflector, and a full 3D ray trace---including skew rays---would serve as the forward operator.
-Van~Cittert iteration would then update the virtual target for the next 2D solve, progressively compensating for the error introduced by the meridional-only approximation.
-Because the 2D MLP solver converges rapidly and produces accurate reflectors, it constitutes a strong inner solver for such an iterative scheme.
-Extending this idea beyond rotational symmetry to fully freeform 3D reflectors would require parameterizing the reflector as a 2D surface rather than a 1D profile, and remains an open challenge.
+The deconvolution baseline in this paper (Algorithm~\ref{alg:van-cittert}) already demonstrates the underlying principle: an approximate inner solver (the ODE-based method) produces a reflector from a simplified model, and Van~Cittert iteration adjusts a virtual target distribution to compensate for the approximation error, using ray tracing of the full two-dimensional finite-source model as the forward operator.
+The same iterative correction principle could bridge the gap between two and three dimensions: the two-dimensional MLP solver from Section~\ref{sec:ann} would serve as the inner solver, its output profile would be revolved to generate a rotationally symmetric three-dimensional reflector, and a full three-dimensional ray trace---including skew rays---would serve as the forward operator.
+Van~Cittert iteration would then update the virtual target for the next two-dimensional solve, progressively compensating for the error introduced by the meridional-only approximation.
+Because the two-dimensional MLP solver converges rapidly and produces accurate reflectors, it constitutes a strong inner solver for such an iterative scheme.
+Extending this idea beyond rotational symmetry to fully freeform three-dimensional reflectors would require parameterizing the reflector as a two-dimensional surface rather than a one-dimensional profile, and remains an open challenge.